VirtualFlyBrain/VFB_2/specs/use_stories.md

 Users are typically busy, wet-lab biologists who want to be able to rapidly find:
   - reagents that drive expression in specific neurons,
-  - papers about specific types of neurons,
+  - known information and papers about specific types of neurons,
-  - candidate neurons belonging to circuits of interest
+  - candidate neurons belonging to circuits/functional systems of interest

 They need to be able to sift rapidly through large volumes of information in order to find these.
 VFB aims to automate this sifting process as far as possible.
 Well defined semantics and high quality datasets allow VFB to serve and accurate lists of candidates.
 Users then need information and tools to refine these often long lists and to assess the quality of their results.
 Once users have identified candidate 3D registered images or lists of results,  they need the option to download these in order to be able to use desktop tools for analysis.